Wine & gastro trip

 Arrival in Istria and accommodation in Heritage Boutique Hotel San Rocco in Brtonigla after 13.00.
 Brtonigla is situated in the north-west part of the Istrian peninsula, on a hill, surrounded by vineyards and olive groves.
 It was mentioned for the first time in the 13th century under the name Ortonegro, deriving from the Roman Hortus niger (Black garden), which probably occurred due to the soil in the area.

 Relax, as a culinary experience in the famous hotel Gourmet Restaurant San Rocco, the member of Jeunes Restaurateurs d’Europe association, waits for you in the evening.
 It is one of the best in Istria and Croatia and offers dishes made from Adriatic fish, truffles, mushrooms, lamb and venison.
-Enjoy the evening with a fish tasting menu, the best way to get to know the philosophy and gastronomical heritage of Istria.
+In the evening enjoy the best way to get to know the philosophy and gastronomical heritage of Istria.

 Brtonigla is also known as the wine town because of the biggest concentration of wine producers in Istria, and nowhere in Istria, nor in Croatia, can you find so many top restaurants with local cuisine on such a small area as in Brtonigla and its surroundings.